 For efficiency, use the strdup function to allocate and copy the text string at the same time.
-The strdup function takes a text string as an argument and returns a pointer to an allocated buffer that contains the text in question.
+The strdup function takes a text string as an argument and returns a pointer to an allocated buffer that contains the text in question (along with the string's NULL termination character, which marks the end of the text).
 From now on, the text is ready to use in the class, and any time you want to change the text, just make another call to SetText.